Trump Approval Rating 2026 — White House press conference

 Approve — historically low cross-partisan support

 Why independents are decisive: Republican base support at 87% is consistent with modern polarization and does not swing elections.
-The 38% independent approval is the politically decisive figure — every president who triggered a wave midterm loss saw independent approval fall below 40% before Election Day.
-Trump's 38% puts him squarely in that danger zone.
-In 2018, Trump's independent approval was 36% before Democrats gained 41 House seats.
+The 34% independent approval is the politically decisive figure — every president who triggered a wave midterm loss saw independent approval fall below 40% before Election Day.
+Trump's 34% puts him well into wave territory, now below the 36% level that preceded Democrats' 41-seat gain in 2018.

 Demographic Group Approve Disapprove Net Trend vs. Jan 2026